maxliu2001/maxliu2001/README.md

 - ⚡ Fun fact: ...
 -->

-📖 I’m currently an undergraduate student majoring in computer science and data science at the University of Michigan, Ann Arbor.
+📖 I’m currently working @ LinkedIn as a system & infra SWE.
+I finished my undergrad at the University of Michigan, Ann Arbor with a computer science and data science degree.

-🌱 I’m currently learning robotics navigation/perception, and more SDE-related tech stacks.
+🌱 I’m passionate about building reliable and data driven large scale systems, I'm also interested in the intersection between systems and robotics navigation/perception.

-💼 I’m looking to expand my network in software engineering, machine learning/AI, infrastructure, and robotics.
+💼 I’m looking to expand my network in software engineering, ML/AI, and robotics.

 💬 Checkout my [portfolio](https://maxliu2001.github.io/m.portfolio/)